-Today, I want to talk about goals, progress and happiness and how all three are interrelated.
+Today, I want to talk about goals, progress and happiness and how all three things are interrelated.

 For me the first few days of a month are always about revisiting my goals, taking a moment to realign myself with my values and mission and then working out my plan on what I’m going to do to help me get there.